romulus-ai/BathBuddy/README.md

 ## Requirements

 A registered App at "https://developer.spotify.com/" you will need the clientid and the client secret.
+When you register the app, you can give it the name you want.
+However, configure the redirect URL "http://localhost:8888" for your app.

 A Spotify Premium Account
 A Device registered at spotify to play the music on.
 Here I suggest using spotifyd.
 Maybe a Raspberry Pi with hifiberry oder some music box connected